MicrosoftDocs/connected-spaces/articles/ase-install.md

 - Azure Stack Edge requires a range of 3 IP addresses.
 Initially, you might only need 3, but for future upgrades, additional addresses may be required.

-- To enable future expansion, such as additional cameras, we recommend securing an additional range of 25 IP addresses.
+- To enable future expansion, such as additional cameras, secure additional IP addresses, as needed.

 ### Check power and ventilation